 Temporary Confinement

-With a judge’s permission, someone can be kept in temporary confinement in a mental health hospital for a psychiatric exam.
-Confinement can be extended for up to 144 hours.
+With a judge’s permission, a person can be temporarily confined to a mental health hospital for a psychiatric exam.
+This kind of confinement can be extended for up to 144 hours.

 Court-Authorized Confinement